ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     > Note: The **TDMS File Directory** is a folder selection and the browse dialog shows folders only, not file names.
     >
-    > Use the default **TDMS File Directory** value if generating from a [TDMS file created with the Create CSI-2 Packet TDMS Files utility's default settings](gse-gen-basic.md#create-tdms-files-for-generation).
+    > Use the default **TDMS File Directory** value if generating from a TDMS file created with the Create CSI-2 Packet TDMS Files utility's default settings.
+See the [PXIe-148X Getting Started Example - Basic Generation Tutorial](gse-gen-basic.md#create-tdms-files-for-generation) for details on creating TDMS files.

 ### Displaying Generated Images
+The logic for FPGA display parameters is shared for all PXIe-148X getting started examples.
+Therefore, the acquisition tutorial for this topic is used with a few minor differences.

-1. Follow the procedure defined in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#displaying-acquired-images) with the following modifications.
+1. Complete the steps in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#displaying-acquired-images) with the following differences.
     - Replace all references to <font face = "courier new">SI0</font> with <font face = "courier new">SO0</font>.
     - When running the Generation Example VI, wait for the **Waiting for Serializer Setup** indicator to illuminate then click **Serializer Setup Complete**.

-    > The logic for FPGA display parameters is shared for all PXIe-148X getting started examples.

 ### Reducing System Bandwidth Usage
+The logic for FPGA display parameters is shared for all PXIe-148X getting started examples.
+Therefore, the acquisition tutorial for this topic is used with a few minor differences.

-1. Follow the procedure defined in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#reducing-system-bandwidth-usage) with the following modifications.
+1. Complete the steps in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#reducing-system-bandwidth-usage) with the following differences.
     - When running the Generation Example VI, wait for the **Waiting for Serializer Setup** indicator to illuminate then click **Serializer Setup Complete**.

-    > The logic for FPGA display parameters is shared for all PXIe-148X getting started examples.

 ## Setting RAW Display Parameters

 This tutorial shows you how to configure the **RAW Display Parameters** to change the interpretation of images being displayed during generation.
+The logic for FPGA display parameters is shared for all PXIe-148X getting started examples.
+Therefore, the acquisition tutorial for this topic is used with a few minor differences.

+> Note: If using a TDMS file created with the Create CSI-2 Packet TDMS Files utility, the impact of the RAW display parameter settings will differ from a TDMS file containing image data acquired from a camera.

 1. Set the following controls on the Generation Example GSE VI and leave all other values at their defaults.
     > Note: VI controls and indicators can be reset to default values by clicking on the **Edit** menu and selecting the **Reinitialize Values to Default** option.